ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

   3. If you request impossible resource requests, the job will never run, as explained below.

+  4. Jobs that you ran in the past do _not_ impact the waiting time for new jobs.

 **Q**. _My submitted job is stuck in the queue - why is it not